zuozhenggh/learning-library/developer-library/atp-apex-oda/create-oda/create-oda.md

 Estimated Lab Time: 15 minutes

+### Objectives

+In this lab, you will:
+-  Create and explore your Digital Assistant instance

+### Prerequisites

+- This lab assumes you have logged into your to Oracle Cloud account.

 ## **STEP 1**: Create a Digital Assistant instance

 **Create** a Digital Assistant instance to start working with bots.
 You can find advance set up steps on the [official documentation](https://docs.oracle.com/en/cloud/paas/digital-assistant/use-chatbot/order-service-and-provision-instance.html#GUID-7E4F1CE5-FB40-45DF-B0F0-949289F5E184).